dcreemer/1pass/README.md

 **1pass** provides two main features:

 - a simplified interface for listing and fetching usernames and passwords for individual items.
-- an encrypted local cache of 1Password
+- an encrypted local cache of 1Password CLI results.

 ## Installation